-Ali Ross is known as the guru of modern skiing.* His ideas about ski technique have revolutionised the performance of recreational skiers, proving that technical excellence is within the reach of anyone who aspires to ski well.
+Ali Ross is known as the guru of modern skiing.* His ideas about ski technique have revolutionised the performance of recreational skiers, proving that technical excellence is within the reach of anyone who aspires to make real improvement in their skiing.

 Hailing from the Scottish Highlands, Ali started his skiing career in the Cairngorms.
 Under the guidance of the local ski school, he soon progressed through the British Association of Ski Instructors' system ( as it then was) to become a trainer of aspirant teachers and young racers.